NavarroGuimaraes/alertapp/README.md

 # Runing the app

-To run this app in the dev server, go to the client folder (where the files are located) in the command-line and run `ng serve`.
+To run this app in the dev server, go to the client folder (`alertapp-client`) in the command-line and run `ng serve`.
 The url to access the app will be `http://localhost:4200/`.
 Changes will be automatically detected and the page will reload after each change.

 # Runing the API